Fairfax, Vermont: Education

+The town is in the Franklin West Supervisory Union.

-Bellows Free Academy – Fairfax, is a public K–12 school in Fairfax.
+Bellows Free Academy – Fairfax is a public K–12 school in Fairfax.
 The school has an average graduating class of 80 from students drawn from Fairfax and the surrounding towns of Fletcher, Georgia, Fairfield, and Westford.
 As of 2010, the school's per-pupil tuition is $9,870 paid by the towns (sometimes from outside the school district) who send the students to the school.

 Hiram Bellows bought 4 acres of land and left money for the construction of a free school in Fairfax, Vermont.
 'Bellows Free Academy – Fairfax and Saint Albans' was built from the money earned in stocks willed to the town by Bellows.
 The stocks had been invested in the Chicago Rock Island Railway.
 When the stocks had earned $250,000, the school was constructed.
 The original school burned on January 14, 1941, and the current school is its replacement.
 The school's team name is The Bullets.
 It competes as a Division III school.
 School colors are maroon and white.